nsrau/azure-docs.it-it/articles/cosmos-db/sql-query-stringtonull.md

 ## <a name="arguments"></a>Argomenti

 *str_expr*
-   È un'espressione stringa da analizzare come espressione null.
+   Espressione stringa da analizzare come espressione null.

 ## <a name="return-types"></a>Tipi restituiti